Timeline of recent rock art discoveries in Wollemi

 "... the most significant Aboriginal rock art find in 50 years..."
 (James Woodford, SMH 4/7/03)

 - October: Eagles Reach cave discovered by members of the Sutherland Bushwalking Club.

 - May: Bushwalker and historian Andy McQueen visits the site, scouting for a safer access route on behalf of the Australian Museum.
-Then, a team from the Australian Museum including Professor Paul Tacon, Wayne Brennan, and Dr Matthew Kelleher reach the site.
-Also on this trip are representatives of the aboriginal people from surrounding areas: Evan Gallard (Yanna Muru) of the Darug, Shaun Hooper of the Wiradjuri, and Dave Pross of the Darkinjung.
+Then, a team from the Australian Museum including Professor Paul Tacon, Wayne Brennan, Dr Matthew Kelleher, Jill Ford, Evan Gallard (Yanna Muru), Andy McQueen and Wyn Jones visit the site.

 - September: Tacon and Brennan report that Eagles Reach is just one of many sites on this remote plateau.
 Additional trips to the plateau have increased the number of know sites to 30.
 Of these about 22 are rock shelters containing art.